 Environmental justice (EJ) refers to the conditions of or right to a safe and healthy environment for everyone, regardless of race, class, gender, ability, or other considerations.
 From this perspective, the environment is not separate from society and “out there,” but a space where people live, work, play, learn, and pray.
 Research demonstrates that environmental and climate-related problems and hazards often disproportionately impact the health and economic opportunities of communities of color, Indigenous communities, and working-class communities.
-These patterns are related to systemic forms of inequality in society, including unequal representation in environmental decision-making and leadership, racism and other forms of oppression, and the neglect of diverse value systems.
+These patterns are related to systemic forms of inequality, including unequal representation in environmental decision-making and leadership, racism and other forms of oppression, and the neglect of diverse value systems.

-The purpose of the graduate Certificate in Environmental Justice at CU-Boulder is to provide structured training in environmental justice for CU graduate students, opportunities for graduate students and faculty to interact on environmental justice issues, and equip CU graduate students to be effective scholarly leaders and practitioners in this dynamic field.
+The purpose of the graduate Certificate in Environmental Justice at the University of Colorado Boulder ("CU Boulder") is to provide structured training in environmental justice for CU graduate students to equip them to be effective scholarly leaders and practitioners in this dynamic field.
 The Certificate draws upon the strengths of our world-class interdisciplinary faculty who teach and conduct research on environmental justice issues, and balance theoretical and applied approaches.
 In particular, the certificate guides students to engage with diverse theoretical underpinnings of environmental justice and social change; explore the real-world justice implications related to issues such as climate change, land use, waste, transportation, energy, and food systems; and consider local environmental conflicts and issues through a global lens.
+This Certificate also provides CU Boulder faculty and graduate students with opportunities to interact on environmental justice research, teaching, and public engagement.

 Admission Requirements: